mapbender/mapbender-documentation/en/quickstart.rst

 #. define a title and description for your application

-#. define an URL title which will be used in the URL to open the application.
-It can be the same as the title but should not contain spaces.
+#. define an URL title, which will be used in the URL to open the application.
+It can be the same as the title, but should not contain spaces.

 #. upload an image file as screenshot for the application overview